Biden hits the campaign trail after negative test for COVID-19

 Health professionals say face coverings are key to preventing the virus from spreading.

-Biden is expected to speak at a Michigan union hall about his plans to rebuild the economy.
+Biden also spoke about his plans to rebuild the economy.
 A Labor Department report on Friday showed the pace of economic growth slowing into the final weeks ahead of the election, with just 661,000 jobs created as 3.8 million people have lost their employment for good.

 Michigan, which Trump narrowly won over Democrat Hillary Clinton in 2016, is a vital battleground in the Nov 3 election.